 Multicolor Image

-We’ve been talking a lot these last few weeks about Public Relations and more recently about getting your PR message across to your core audience.
 Your core audience is comprised of the people that find value in what you are doing and trust your brand.
 Once you have secured your target audience, these people will naturally start singing your praises because they believe in what you are doing.
 Eventually, as you keep providing valuable content and resources to this audience, they will be the ones that leave reviews on your website, call you on the phone for more information, or send you private messages on Facebook or post on your social media platforms.
-If you keep your messaging relevant and useful, this audience is going to be with you no matter what, through the good times and the bad.
+If you keep your messaging relevant and useful, as part of your digital public relations strategy this audience is going to be with you no matter what, through the good times and the bad.

 Every time you send out a message, the top thing you need to consider is how this will communicate to your core audience.
 In public relations, you need to let your core audience help spread your message - since these are the folks that already believe in you, they will help to get that message out.
 Messages are always carefully crafted, reviewed, edited, and inserted into every point of contact you make.
 If those messages aren’t made with the utmost care to your core audience, then your message will be lost as word spreads about your brand.